 Leaning up against the wall outside Blanche’s room, she waits patiently.
 Blanche starts to concentrate on what Jane just said.
 She shakes her head in disbelief, looking apprehensive.

 A dead rat atop the tomatoes again.
 What’s with the tomatoes?
 Blanche screams and shoves the tray off the table, screaming “NO!!!”

-Jane want’s Edwin to see her scrapbooks, taking him to the rehearsal room grabbing his hand.
+Jane wants Edwin to see her scrapbooks, taking him to the rehearsal room and grabbing his hand.
 Blanche is upstairs listening in.
 Blanche looks strangely irritated.
 Why should she be angry at Jane for doing something that makes her happy?

-A long pause Jane sips her tea.
+After a long pause Jane sips her tea.
 It gives him time to adjust his facade.”Oh, oh do you mean you are really thee Baby Jane Hudson?”
 Excited “Yes I am… and I’m going to revive my act again exactly as I used to do it!”
 This is the happiest she has looked in a long time, as she talks about doing Vegas and television.
-“Well there’s a lot of people who’ll remember me, lots of them!”
+“Well, there’s a lot of people who’ll remember me, lots of them!”

 Jane standing in front of the mirror with the dancing bar creates an uncomfortable aura.
 The whole scene is grotesque.
 The farce that she is performing this outdated song only a child would sing.
 The camera pulls back so we can see the footlights on Jane which creates a dramatic theatrical venue for her to play out her delusion for us.
 It adds to the scene’s absurdity and bizarre atmosphere.